essuu27/Notebook/gcloud-short.md

 ` gcloud storage ls gs://[BUCKET]/ `

-- Finally, delete the storage bucket
+- Delete the storage bucket

 ` gcloud storage buckets delete gs://[BUCKET/ `

+- Finally, delete the downloaded datafiles from the temporary directory in your cloud drive space:

+` rm * `